These crisp on the outside, fluffy on the inside Smashed Potatoes topped with pancetta and a butter sage sauce are one of my favorite side dishes!

 Roasted potatoes are such a great side dish for fall and winter meals.
 In my opinion, perfectly roasted potatoes are crispy and crunchy on the outside and creamy and fluffy on the inside.
-Sometimes that balance can be a little difficult to achieve, so a slightly easier, and I think more fun alternative is smashed potatoes.
-Smashing up the potatoes is kind of fun – a bit kid-like!
+Sometimes that balance can be a little difficult to achieve, so a slightly easier, and I think a more fun alternative, is smashed potatoes.
+Smashing up the potatoes is kind of fun - a bit kid-like!
 By adding some pancetta and a creamy sage sauce you get one super tasty side dish that is sure to impress your dinner guests.

 Tips for Making Smashed Potatoes